Hervé Léger: History

 One of the peculiarities of Hervé Léger garments is that they are knitted, not woven.

 In September 1998, Hervé Léger was acquired by the BCBG Max Azria Group from the Seagram's Group.
 This was the first-ever acquisition of a French couturier by an American designer, though Azria is Tunisian and grew up in France.
 Ohana & Co., a boutique investment bank, advised Seagram's on the sale.

 In April 2007, Max Azria relaunched the Hervé Léger brand under his own design direction with a capsule summer collection, which was offered at select department stores and specialty boutiques.
 In August 2007, the remodeled Hervé Léger boutique opened on Rodeo Drive in Beverly Hills.
 In February 2008, Max Azria presented the Hervé Léger by Max Azria collection at Bryant Park during the Fall 2008 New York Fashion Week.

-Hervé Léger stores can be found in various international locations, including Moscow.
+In August 2017, Marquee Brands acquired the entire brand portfolio of BGBG Max Azria Global Holdings, including Hervé Léger, following the bankruptcy of BCBG Max Azria.
+In October 2017, Marquee Brands sold Hervé Léger to Authentic Brands Group.

+Dutch designer Christian Juul Nielsen, who previously worked at Christian Dior Couture and Nina Ricci, was appointed creative director in August 2018.
+His focus was on modernizing and expanding the brand image beyond the bandage dress into daywear and lifestyle categories.

+In 2023 the brand appointed Michelle Ochs, cofounder of Cushnie et Ochs, as the creative director.